Hamiltonian equations of motion of quadratic gravity: First-class constraints as generators

 is automatic since this term is independent of any time derivative, and $N,T_0$ transform as scalar/density under spatial diffeomorphisms.
 The gauge symmetry generated by $T_i$ is an exact off-shell symmetry of the canonical action; the equations of motion are not imposed to obtain the invariance.
 Thus, the role of $T_i$ as generator of gauge symmetry of the canonical action is analogue to its counterpart in general relativity.

-The transformation generated by $T_0$ is qualitatively different to the previous one since it does not generate off-shell gauge symmetries.
+The transformation generated by $T_0$ is qualitatively different to the previous one since it does not generate diffeomorphisms when it is implemented off-shell.
 On the other hand, when it is implemented on-shell, that is, when the equations of motion are satisfied (and equating arbitrary parameters), it generates diffeomorphisms orthogonal to the spatial hypersurface, at least on part of the canonical variables.
 We may see this in the frame provided by the ADM parametrization.
 Let $\delta_\omega$ denote a transformation on a canonical function generated by $T_0$, with the (spatially) scalar $\omega$ as parameter,

 Since the Hamiltonian (\ref{primaryHamiltomianfinal}) is a sum of constraints, the equations of motion have the general form,

 We have seen that $N^i T_i$ generates a time-dependent spatial diffeomorphisms on $\psi$ along $N^i$; hence we may write